From the Chair: Interviews

 NCSL's Election Resources

-While all state legislators know about elections--they are voters and candidates, after all--it is the chairpeople for the committees that handle elections policy who are the real experts.
-A new feature in NCSL's elections newsletter, The Canvass, will let the voices of these experts be heard.
-"From the Chair" feature interviews with some of them--senators, delegates, Republicans and Democrats.
+While all state legislators know about elections - they are voters and candidates, after all - it is the chairpeople for elections policy committees who are tasked with a critical role.
+These legislators can set a state's legislative agenda for elections policy and can draw attention to bills they believe are noteworthy.
+A feature in NCSL's elections newsletter, The Canvass, will let the voices of these legislators be heard.
+"From the Chair" features interviews with some of them - senators, delegates, Republicans and Democrats.
 The Canvass will include short versions of these interviews, and the full text of the interviews is available below.
+Interviews have been edited for length and clarity.

 If you know of a committee chair who would be good to interview please contact us.